Hyperthyroidism in Infants and Children

 • Sometimes imaging tests

 In newborns, doctors suspect hyperthyroidism if the mother has active Graves disease or a history of Graves disease and high levels of thyroid-stimulating antibodies.
-The results of the routine screening blood test done in the hospital after birth to evaluate thyroid function, which is done mainly to look for hypothyroidism, may reveal hyperthyroidism in the newborn.
-To confirm the diagnosis, doctors do tests to determine levels of thyroid hormones in the blood (thyroid function tests Thyroid function blood tests The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that is located just under the skin in the neck.
-The two halves (lobes) of the gland are connected in the middle... read more ).
-After hyperthyroidism of the newborn is diagnosed, doctors may do imaging tests to evaluate the size and location of the thyroid gland.
+Doctors do routine screening blood tests of all newborns in the hospital after birth to evaluate thyroid function.
+If the screening test is positive, doctors confirm the diagnosis by doing other tests to determine levels of thyroid hormones in the blood (thyroid function tests).
+After the diagnosis is confirmed, doctors may do imaging tests to evaluate the size and location of the thyroid gland.

-In older children and adolescents, doctors do thyroid function tests Thyroid function blood tests The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that is located just under the skin in the neck.
-The two halves (lobes) of the gland are connected in the middle... read more .
+In older children and adolescents, doctors also do thyroid function tests.
 Biotin is a common over-the-counter supplement that can interfere with thyroid function tests by causing false readings of certain hormones.
-Use of biotin should be stopped for at least 2 days before tests are done.
+Use of biotin should be stopped for at least 2 days before blood tests are done.

 • Beta-blockers